dns-violations/dnsflagday/2020/index.md

 - Fujiwara K., "[Measures against cache poisoning attacks using IP fragmentation in DNS](https://indico.dns-oarc.net/event/31/contributions/692/)", May 2019
 - Fujiwara K. et al, "[Avoid IP fragmentation in DNS](https://tools.ietf.org/html/draft-fujiwara-dnsop-avoid-fragmentation)", September 2019

+Recently, there was an paper and presentation [Defragmenting DNS - Determining the optimal maximum UDP response size for DNS ](https://indico.dns-oarc.net/event/36/contributions/776/) by Axel Koolhaas, and Tjeerd Slokker in collaboration with NlNetLabs that explored the real world data using the RIPE Atlas probes and the researchers suggested different values for IPv4 and IPv6 and in different scenarios.
+This is practical for the server operators that know their environment, and the defaults in the DNS software should reflect the minimum safe size which is **1232**.

 These issues can be addressed by a) configuring servers to limit DNS messages sent over UDP to a size that will not trigger fragmentation on typical network links, and b) ensuring that DNS servers can switch from